 Whether or not treatment with TNF inhibitors increases the total risk of cancer in RA patients is not well established.
+There is no current evidence of increased risk of solid tumors in patients taking TNF antagonists (Khanna 2004; Scott 2006), although there does seem to be an increased risk associated with non-melanocytic cutaneous tumors (basal cell) (Chakravarty 2005).
 It must always be kept in mind that the risk of cancer, especially lymphoproliferative cancer, is higher in this disease, and it is difficult to separate the background risk from that related with treatment for the disease (Setoguchi, 2006; Weyand, 2006).